 Skill in literary analysis, formerly a core component of high school education, seems to be getting little attention as standardized testing makes other topics more important in most schools.
 Language arts still includes the study of literature, but many schools do little more than read and discuss works from a prescribed anthology.
 Lesha Myers has more ambitious goals in mind with Windows to the World: An Introduction to Literary Analysis.
 She wants to teach high school students “how to read, infer, analyze, and write about literature,” but she believes students need these skills to be able to recognize the power of literature to shape lives and worldviews.
 Consequently, this course requires students to reflect, research, and write much more than most.
 It is definitely written from a Christian perspective, both content and instructional material.

 This is a challenging course, but perhaps not as overwhelming as it could be in the amount of content since Myers uses short stories and poetry rather than complete books.
 If students need additional work on concepts, the parent/teacher may assign additional short stories or novels for students to continue practicing techniques they have just learned.The amount of reading assigned can be varied to suit the student.
 Also, instruction is presented in manageable increments with examples and models so students know what is expected and how to complete each assignment.
-A very helpful Sample Schedule has been added to the newest editions of this book (since summer 2010), which makes it even easier to plan and present lessons.
+A very helpful Sample Schedule makes it easy to plan and present lessons.

 Four main areas are covered: analytical techniques, literary elements, literary devices, and writing genres.
 Reading selections are not all from a Christian viewpoint.
 A variety of viewpoints are reflected, giving students the opportunity to develop discernment as they learn to analyze the worldview of each author.
 Students learn to analyze, but they also practice writing using the elements or devices emphasized in each lesson.
 Myers includes a number of checklists for students to use; these make it easier for students to recall elements they should identify.